-The Digital Publisher’s Guide to Social Media
+The Content Creator’s Guide to Social Media

 Thanks to social media, delivering content to thousands of people at once is as easy as hitting the “Post” button.
 But it isn’t always easy to achieve the results you have in mind.
 That’s why we’re bringing you a new series all about making these channels work for your digital publishing needs.
 Our final entry: how to promote content with Twitter.